DevCyclonekittenTriHex/Bambu-Labs-A1-To-Klipper-Conversion/README.md

 ❔ AMS lite : Closed Source
 - Will develop open AMS lite or find one that can work with klipper (Next Project)

+# PCB for Non destructive Modifications:
+After the printer works, i will create a pcb so you dont have to splice cables.